What is Craniopathy?

 1939 – Osteopathy in the Cranial field.
 In 1939, William Sutherland hypothesized that the cranial bones actually articulate against one another.
 He was a student at the American School of Osteopathy in Kirksville, Missouri.
 He established that the cranium was capable of a “Primary Respiratory Mechanism” and that the C.F.S. plays a vital “nutritive role” in all the tissues of the body.
 The meninges cover the brain and house the C.F.S.
 The dura matter is the outermost layer of the meninges and attaches to the foramen magnum, the upper cervical vertebrae and to the second sacral segment.
 He rationalised that when the head is traumatised, the dura may become twisted and compressed producing dysfunctions and ill health.

 Craniopathy has helped patients with:

 Head trauma that may be causing ill health in the body

 There are many other conditions that Craniopathy has helped.
-It will be worth noting that Cranioptahy or Chiropractic do not treat any specific conditions instead these therapies are designed to help the body heal itself.
-Craniopathy just as Chiropractic care are designed to bring the body back to homeostasis or a state of balance and proper function, thus helping the body heal itself and improve overall function.
-These are the benefits that millions of patients have experienced thru the use of these therapies.
+It will be worth noting that Cranioptahy or Chiropractic do not treat any specific conditions, instead these therapies are designed to help the body heal itself.
+Craniopathy just as Chiropractic care, are designed to bring the body back to homeostasis or a state of balance and proper function, thus helping the body heal itself and improve overall function.
+These are the benefits that millions of patients have experienced through the use of these therapies.